 M.Sc.
 (Clinical Psychology)

 As a clinical psychologist, a Focusing-Oriented Therapist, and a ‘body awareness’ teacher (of the Alexander Technique), I bring an unusual range and depth of understanding to psychotherapy.
-I have years of experience in the field of education, learning and special needs of children and adults, as well as being a certified Focusing Professional accredited by The Focusing Institute in New York.
+I now work with adults, but have had years of experience in the field of education, learning and special needs schooling; I am also a certified Focusing Professional accredited by The Focusing Institute in New York.

 I believe that each of us has a natural, ongoing ability and inclination towards maturing and healing, and as a therapist I assist that process by being a respectful, interested listener who also has professional insights into human nature and development.
 Together, we think about you and your life, to help you discover new ways of understanding and being with your self and those around you.